steemit/wallet/docs/CACHING_AND_DEGRADATION.md

 | Header | Value | Description |
 |--------|-------|-------------|
 | `X-Degraded` | `true` | Signals degraded data to client-side cache |

+**Upstream failure with no stale data — unified contract (all `/api/query/*` routes):**
+HTTP `503` with body `{ "error": "<message>", "degraded": true }`.
+Every query route follows this shape (unified 2026-09; previously a mix of plain 500s, bare 503s without `degraded`, and double-layer catches whose inner 503 was shadowed by an outer 500).
+Routes with dedicated fallbacks (history, §3.5) serve the degraded 200 first and only fall through to this 503 when no fallback exists.
+4xx validation errors keep the plain `{ error }` shape with no `degraded` flag.

 ---